yuchenyan0107/SCFT_DNA/README.md

 The polymer consists of a first 10\% contour length block A being hydrophilic with ($\chi_{AS} = 0.5)$, followed by a 15\% block B and a 75\% length block C that are hydrophobic, with $\chi_{BS} = 10$ and $\chi_{CS}$ ranging from 18 to 35.
 The $\chi$ between blocks is 15.
-Figure 3b shows the polymer phase separate with solvent and self assemble into vesicles, where the most hydrophobic C part localized inside.
+Figure 3b shows the polymer phase separated from the solvent and self-assembles into vesicles, where the most hydrophobic C part is localized inside.

 Figure 3c shows the free energy, decomposed into enthalpic (interaction) and entropic contributions.
 In the homogeneous phase, the enthalpic contribution increases approximately linearly with $\chi_{CS}N$, whereas the entropic contribution is nearly constant.